ClarifiedSecurity/catapult/docs/01-installation.md

 - You can run `./install.sh` multiple times until it finishes without errors.

-If you didn't configure Keepass automatically during the installation then fill out missing vars in `.makerc-vars`. **Read the comments for each variable for more information.** All of the `KEEPASS_*` variables are case sensitive.

 ### Windows Subsystem for Linux

 Log in interactively (over RDP or locally) to your Windows machine with an account that has **admin** rights and run the following commands in PowerShell.
 The first login needs to be with an **admin** account because the WSL installation needs to be done with admin rights.
 After the first installation you can use a non-admin account to log in.